jonlk/new-lake/README.md

 # New Lake

-## NET 6 Api with the following services
+## Exploring decoupled services with .Net 6 and Kubernetes

 - Redis Cache
 - Rabbit MQ